linnykoleh/Spring/Notes.md

 }
 ```

+#### Static BeanFactoryPostProcessor

 - `BeanFactoryPostProcessor` returning by `@Bean` methods this is a a special consideration must be taken for `@Bean` methods that return Spring `BeanFactoryPostProcessor` (BFPP) types.
 Because BFPP objects must be instantiated very early in the container lifecycle, they can interfere with processing  of annotations such as `@Autowired`, `@Value`, and `@PostConstruct` within `@Configuration` classes.
 **To avoid these lifecycle issues, mark BFPP-returning `@Bean` methods as static.**
 - Static `@Bean` methods can be defined in order to create, for instance, a `BeanFactoryPostProcessor`
-that need to be instantiated prior to the instantiation of any beans that the
-`BeanFactoryPostProcessor` is supposed to modify before the beans are being used.
+  that need to be instantiated prior to the instantiation of any beans that the `BeanFactoryPostProcessor` is supposed to modify before the beans are being used.
+- The 'static' modifier allows a method to be called without creating its containing configuration class as an instance.
+- It is necessary when beans will get initialized early in the container lifecycle.
+- It avoids triggering other parts of the configuration at that point of definition.
+- They will never get intercepted by the container, not even within `@Configuration` classes.

 ```java
 @Bean
 public static PropertySourcesPlaceholderConfigurer pspc() {